Kong/kongponents/docs/guide/migrating-to-version-9.md

 #### Props

-* `minuteIncrement` Deprecated; we now internally default the `rules` prop to a 5 minute increment.
-[Refer to v-calendar documentation](https://vcalendar.io/datepicker/time-rules.html)

 * `v-model` Single date and time picker's seed value (string in ISO date format) has been changed to a `TimeRange` object whose `start` value will be set to a Date ISO string; `end` value will be set to `null`.

   See KDateTimePickers's [v-model](/components/datetime-picker#v-model) for more details